ekuemmel/XYPlot/README.md

 The graph can be inspected at runtime using things like zoom in and out, move left/right or change scaling.<br>
 </p>
 <p>
-The library has quite some history, it was first developed for my lab work in experimental physics at the University in Tübingen/Germany (in Borland Pascal) and much later been ported to Java.<br>
+The library has quite some history, it was first developed in 1990 for my lab work in experimental physics at the University in Tübingen/Germany (in Borland Pascal) and much later been ported to Java.<br>
 </p>